List of CJK fonts

-This is a list of notable CJK fonts (computer fonts which contain a large range of Chinese/Japanese/Korean characters).
+This is a list of notable CJK fonts (computer fonts with a large range of Chinese/Japanese/Korean characters).
 These fonts are primarily sorted by their typeface, the main classes being "with serif", "without serif" and "script".
-In this article, the two first classes are named Ming and sans-serif (gothic) while the "script" is further divided into several Chinese script styles.
+This article name the two first classes Ming and sans-serif (gothic) while further divide the "script" into several Chinese script styles.

 The fonts are then sorted by their target writing system: